 When it comes to eBay bidding and winning, a bunch of software programs and websites can help automate your shopping and feedback process.
 They will bid for you whether you’re near a computer or sleeping peacefully.

 BidRobot deftly places sniping bids for you from its servers.
+It’s won many an auction while users have been away from their computers.
 The service is one of the least expensive out there, charging a low flat rate.
-They also offer a three-week free trial (all you can snipe for three weeks!).
+Get a three-week free trial (all you can snipe for three weeks!).

-They also have a BidGroup feature to use if you’re bound and determined to get the lowest price for an item.
+BidRobot also has a BidGroup feature to use if you’re bound and determined to get the lowest price for an item.
 This is accomplished by planning a bidding schedule at a set price.
 The bidding continues until you win your item (or not).
 Here’s how it works.

 Search for your item.